Piper Alpha: Occidental “never ever apologised.”

 In describing his favoured scenario Mr Petrie (without the benefit of first hand evidence or fact) assumes the plant operators acted in certain ways, mostly with good intent, but when he views the actions of a dead workman who was tasked with fitting a blank flange at about 1400 hrs that day he destroys that man’s reputation by implying that he acted negligently and unprofessionally when there is not a shred of evidence to support this.

 Laying the blame squarely on pipefitter John Sutton, Mr Petrie asserts: “The open pipe ends should have had blank flanges fitted to them and there is hearsay evidence to suggest that this was done but it is not known whether gaskets and bolts were correctly fitted.”
-So in the most important conclusion in his report Mr Petrie admits that he relies on hearsay and conflicting hearsay at that.
+So in the most important conclusion in his report Mr Petrie admits that he relies on hearsay evidence and negative supposition.

 It simply cannot be right to assume a qualified tradesman acted unprofessionally without hard evidence to confirm this.